johnidm/suricate/README.md

 The configurations setting is defined on the `config.py` file.

 - MONGO_DB_URL: Database address to connect to a MongoDB instance, [see more](https://docs.mongodb.com/manual/reference/connection-string/).
-Example: `mongodb://localhost:27020/mydb`.